cod182/MP1/README.md

 - Javascript
     - James Bainbridge (Provided assistance in creating a script to stop videos playing when the modal was closed)
+    - Stackoverflow (Porvided guidance toward closing of nav bar when link was clicked)

 - General Information
     - User nemixu gave a highly informative talk on the project requirments.